 A consultation paper was released by the AFCA Transition Team and closed on 20 November 2017.
-The consultation feedback will provide the basis for any further advice to the Minister for Revenue and Financial Services on the authorisation of AFCA.
+The consultation feedback will provide the basis for any further advice to the Minister for Revenue and Financial Services on the authorization of AFCA.
 The AFCA will commence from 1 July 2018.

 All providers of financial and credit services are required to become members of the AFCA and pay the associated fees by the commencement date.
-The providers should start hosting internal discussions and be prepared to revisit existing complaint handling policies and procedures when AFCA’s draft terms of reference are finalised.
+The providers should start hosting internal discussions and be prepared to revisit existing complaint handling policies and procedures when AFCA’s draft terms of reference are finalized.

 Royal commission into misconduct in the banking, superannuation and financial services industry

 The Australian Government announced a Royal Commission into misconduct in the banking, superannuation and financial services industry in order to provide assurance on the integrity of Australia’s financial services.
 The Royal Commission will also consider how well equipped regulators are to identify and address misconduct.